United Express Flight 6291

-United Express Flight 6291 was a regularly scheduled United Express flight from Washington Dulles International Airport near Washington, D.C. to Port Columbus International Airport in Columbus, Ohio.
+United Express Flight 6291 was a regularly scheduled United Express flight from Dulles International Airport near Washington, D.C. to Port Columbus International Airport in Columbus, Ohio.
 It was a service operated by Atlantic Coast Airlines on behalf of United Express.

 Late on the night of January 7, 1994, the British Aerospace Jetstream 41 operating as Flight 6291 stalled and crashed on approach to Port Columbus International Airport.
 The two pilots, the flight attendant, and two passengers died in the crash.
 The surviving passengers were a Taiwanese family of three.

 Accident

-Flight 6291 left the gate at Dulles at 21:58 (9:58PM) for the 90-minute flight to Columbus.
-The crew consisted of Captain Derrick White (35), First Officer Anthony Samuels (29), and a 58-year-old flight attendant.
+Flight 6291 departed from Dulles at 9:58 p.m.
+EST for the 90-minute flight to Columbus.
+The crew consisted of Captain Derrick White (35), First Officer Anthony Samuels (29) and flight attendant Manuela Walker (58).
 There were five passengers on board.

-At 23:10 (11:10PM), Columbus Approach Control was contacted.
+At 11:10 p.m., Columbus approach control was contacted.
 The captain advised the controller that the aircraft was descending through 13200 ft to 11000 ft.
-The controller assigned a 285-degree heading to intercept the Instrument Landing System (ILS) for runway 28L and cleared Flight 6291 to 10000 ft.
-An updated weather report was at 23:15 (11:15PM), reporting a cloud overcast 800 ft above the ground, visibility 2.5 mi in light snow and fog with wind 300 degrees at 4 knots.
-A runway 28L ILS approach clearance was given when the flight passed the SUMIE final approach fix.
-A clearance to land on runway 28L was given two minutes later.
+The controller assigned a 285-degree heading to intercept the instrument landing system (ILS) for Runway 28L and cleared Flight 6291 to 10000 ft.
+An updated weather report at 11:15 p.m. reported a cloud overcast 800 ft above the ground, visibility 2.5 mi in light snow and fog with wind 300 degrees at 4 knots.
+A Runway 28L ILS approach clearance was issued when the flight passed the SUMIE final approach fix.
+A clearance to land on Runway 28L was granted two minutes later.

 The aircraft was descending through an altitude of 1250 ft when the stick shaker activated and sounded for 3 seconds.
 After 1.5 seconds, the stick shaker sounded again.
 The aircraft continued to descend below the glide slope until it collided with a stand of trees in a high nose-up attitude.
 It came to rest upright in a commercial building, 1.2 mi short of the runway.
 After the impact, a fire started in or near the left engine, which spread to the rest of the aircraft.
-At least four of the passengers survived the crash; however, only threea family escaped before the aircraft was fully engulfed in flames; though they were slowed by difficulty getting their seatbelts to release.
+At least four of the passengers survived the crash, but only three escaped before the aircraft was fully engulfed in flames.
+The survivors' escape was slowed when they experienced difficulty releasing their seatbelts.

+Almost immediately after the stall warning activated, Captain White asked in an alarmed manner “Tony!
+What did you do?”
+This shows that Captain White likely believed that First Officer Samuels, who had only worked at the airline for a short time and was relatively inexperienced, was responsible for the problem.
+Neither pilot, one of whom was inexperienced and the other had a history of failed check rides, performed the proper stall recovery procedure detailed by the aircraft’s manufacturer in the Airplane Flight Manual.
+The pilots’ subsequent recovery attempt was ineffective and improper.